pomerium/pomerium/docs/guides/kubernetes-dashboard.md

 ## Background

-Though securing [kubernetes dashboard] as an example may seem contrived, the damages caused by an unsecured dashboard is a real threat vector.
-In late 2018, Telsa [determined](https://redlock.io/blog/cryptojacking-tesla) that the hackers who were running [crypto-mining malware](https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/) on their cloud accounts came in through an unsecured [Kubernetes Dashboard] instance.
+Though securing [Kubernetes Dashboard] as an example may seem contrived, the damages caused by an unsecured dashboard is a real threat vector.
+In late 2018, Tesla [determined](https://redlock.io/blog/cryptojacking-tesla) that the hackers who were running [crypto-mining malware](https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/) on their cloud accounts came in through an unsecured [Kubernetes Dashboard] instance.

 ![tesla hacked from kubernetes dashboard](./img/k8s-tesla-hacked.png)